Sydenham railway station, Sydney: History

+1925: Addition of platforms for Eastern Suburbs railway line

 To provide for the proposed Eastern Suburbs railway line, two additional tracks were put in so that in 1925 the brick standard island platform building on Platform 6 was built.
 In 1926, the lines were electrified at Sydenham.
 Soon after in 1927, the refreshment room was opened for factory workers in the area.
 As the additional tracks were never utilised for the Eastern Suburbs Railway, they have been mainly used for the Bankstown line trains.
 In 1963, a brick parcels office building was constructed on Platform 1 but closed in the late 1980s.

 It had been intended that the tracks on platforms 1 and 2 would extend along the alignment to Erskineville as an adjunct to the Eastern Suburbs railway.
 This plan was never completed, although partial platforms were erected at St Peters and Erskineville in preparation.
-Because of this, Bankstown line trains continue to run on the same tracks as East Hills services, and the result of the additional platforms is that the Bankstown line's junction with the Illawarra line has been merely moved from the south of Sydenham station to the north.
+Because of this, Bankstown line trains continued to run on the same tracks as East Hills services, and the result of the additional platforms was that the Bankstown line's junction with the Illawarra line was moved merely from the south of Sydenham station to the north.

+Mid-1980s: Ticket office fire and reconstruction

 The weatherboard ticket office on the overhead footbridge burnt down in the mid-1980s.
 In the late 1980s a new brick overhead booking office and a new metal-clad shop were built on the existing c.
 1914 footbridge structure, and new canopies built over the stairs and connected to platform buildings.

 Sydenham station now has side platforms at both the eastern and western extremities of the station (platforms 1 and 6 respectively) and two island platforms for the four inner tracks.
-Platforms 1 and 2 serve the Bankstown Line and Platforms 5 and 6 serve the Eastern Suburbs & Illawarra Line.
+Platforms 1 and 2 served the Bankstown Line until 2019 when the platforms were closed while construction was carried out to build the Metro North West & Bankstown Line.
+The platforms were re-opened in 2024 following the completion of the metro line from Chatswood railway station to Sydenham with Sydney Metro services now using these platforms to terminate and return to the city and Tallawong.
+Platforms 5 and 6 serve the Eastern Suburbs & Illawarra Line.
 Prior to the opening of the Airport line in May 2000, all East Hills line services operated via platforms 3 and 4.
 Most East Hills trains now run via the Airport line, although some peak hour services continue to travel via Sydenham using these platforms.

+2013: New concourse

 A new concourse including four lifts and new stairs to access the platforms opened in February 2013, replacing the previous concourse and footbridge.
 The upgrade also included new ticketing facilities, a new family accessible toilet and staff facilities.

 Immediately south of the station, the Metropolitan Goods Line to Port Botany crosses via a pratt truss bridge that opened in 1925, while beyond lies the XPT Service Centre.